-How do birds know where to migrate to without getting lost?
-How do they navigate the dark night sky?
-Do they really know how to follow the sun and stars?
+How do birds fly at night?
+How do they find their way in darkness without getting lost?
+Do they really know how to follow the Sun and stars?
 Read on to discover the secrets of bird migration!

-In autumn, millions of songbirds migrate at night to their winter homes in Central and South America from breeding grounds in the northern United States and Canada.
+In autumn, millions of songbirds navigate thousands of kilometers to their winter homes in Central and South America from breeding grounds in the northern United States and Canada.
+Warm temperatures for breeding and food availability drive their migration.

 Warblers, thrushes, and buntings are just some of the species that are night migrants, and occasionally these birds can be observed (with the aid of binoculars) crossing the full Moon.
 Birds leave as soon as the Sun sets; peak migration is between 11:00 PM and 1:00 AM at altitudes of 2,000 to 5,000 feet—with some flying as high as 21,000 feet.